Mad-MO/ncgol/README.md

 - "q" key ends the program
 - "Up", "Down" and "0" through "9" keys adjust the speed
-- "Right" and "Left" keys reset the cells to a different mode
+- "Right" and "Left" keys initialize the cells to a different pattern
   - "r" Random
   - "b" Blinker
   - "g" Glider